Wau, South Sudan: South Sudanese Civil War

-Following the outbreak of the South Sudanese Civil War, the town has experienced numerous clashes, massacres, and much destruction at the hands of anti-government as well as government forces.
+Following the outbreak of the South Sudanese Civil War, the town has experienced numerous clashes, battles, massacres, and much destruction at the hands of anti-government as well as government forces.
 In April 2014, Nuer soldiers belonging to the local SPLA garrison mutinied after hearing of a massacre at Mapel.
 They clashed with SPLA loyalists, and then fled into the rural countryside, joining a long march of other deserters to Sudan.
 About 700 Nuer civilians subsequently sought protection at Wau's UNMISS base; most of them were family members of the deserted soldiers, while others were students.

 In 2016, Wau experienced heavy clashes that displaced much of its Fertit population and led to widespread destruction.
 In April 2017, Dinka soldiers of the SPLA and Mathiang Anyoor militiamen carried out a massacre of non-Dinka civilians in the town, killing up to 50 people, and displacing thousands.

 Population

 The population of Wau is ethnically diverse.
 Most of the inhabitants are Luo and Fertit, as the town lies on the tribal boundary between these two peoples.
 Furthermore, minorities belonging to the Dinka of Marial Baai, peoples can be found in Wau.
 Due to its diversity, Wau has repeatedly suffered from ethnic violence.